adam-rms/website/docs/user-guide/business/business-settings.md

 ## Public Site
 ---
 AdamRMS supports provides a number of widgets to business, to allow information about business assets to be shared publicly.
-For example, this can be used to show what assets are available for hire.
+For example, this can be used to show a list of vacancies for crew roles.

 :::note Permissions Required
 BUSINESS:BUSINESS_SETTINGS:VIEW